Non-Degree Program Academic Information

-A student who wishes to register for a Non Degree Credit Extension Program course must be in good academic standing with a cumulative Grade Point Average (GPA) of 3.0 or better.
-Students with a low GPA, excessive incomplete grades or withdrawals from courses cannot continue unless approved by the Associate Dean for Academic Affairs and Director of the MSW Program.
+A student who wishes to register for a Non-Degree Program course must be in good academic standing with a cumulative Grade Point Average (GPA) of 3.0 or better.
+Students with a low GPA, excessive incomplete grades or withdrawals from courses cannot continue unless approved by the MSW Program Director.

 The period during which completed courses may be counted toward graduation requirements is limited to 6 years, counting back from the date of graduation.
 Students should plan their course of study carefully taking into consideration this 6-year limit.

 2-credit courses meet weekly for 2-hours for the first 10 weeks of the semester or the equivalent of 20 classroom hours.
 3-credit courses meet weekly for 2-hours for the entire 14 week semester or the equivalent of 28 classroom hours.

 All students are required to enroll in an Advanced Research Course:

 RSCH 5340 Social Work Practice Evaluation: Macro Systems/Micro Systems

 The prerequisite for RSCH 5340 may be fulfilled in one of the following ways:

 - Successful completion of BASC 5333-Research Methods for Social Work Practice (minimum grade of C-)

 - Successful completion of research waiver examination (achieving a score of 70% or better)